justinh99/Obstacle-Dodging-Game/README.md

 # Obstacle-Dodging-Game
 I made this game using the GameMaker studio.
 The language is in Korean.
+You can use the .exe to play the game.
 Have Fun!!